ChrisHashing/web3_hosting/Readme.md

 ## Project Structure

-- **WebsiteContract.sol**: Contains the solidity smart contract to which we save the website files.
+- **WebsiteContractV3.sol**: Contains the updated Solidity smart contract to which we save the website files in chunks.
-- **deployWebsite.js**: Script to deploy the HTML, CSS, and JavaScript code to the smart contract.
+- **hostV3.js**: Script to deploy the HTML, CSS, and JavaScript code to the smart contract in chunks.
 - **.env**: Stores environment variables like your private key and Infura API URL.

+## Smart Contract (WebsiteContractV3.sol)

+The `WebsiteContractV3.sol` contract allows for storing website resources in chunks, which is useful for larger files.
+Key features include:

+- Stores resources as chunks, allowing for larger file uploads.
+- Each chunk contains content and content type.
+- Functions to set, get, and remove resource chunks.
+- Keeps track of the total number of chunks for each resource.

 ## Prerequisites